igmhub/LaCE/README.md

 #### Tutorials:

-In the `Notebooks` folder, there are several tutorials one can run to learn how to use the emulators and archives.
-The `Durham2023_LaCETutorial` is the more complete one that shows how to get the different archives and run them with the available emulator options.
+In the `Notebooks` folder, there are several tutorials one can run to learn how to use the archives and emulators.

+- Archive tutorial: notebooks/Tutorial_bookkeeping.ipynb
+- Emulator tutorial: notebooks/Tutorial_emulator.ipynb

 In the `tests` folder, there are four scripts that you can run to open a Gadget or Nyx archive and run the G^and NN emulators.